 Day 4: Budapest | Szentendre (34 miles/54 km, or rest day)

 The entrance to Budapest, Hungary's capital, is stunning.
 Savor the beauty of Budapest with a coach tour or a guided bike tour (optional) to discover many of the highlights of this beautiful city.
 You can also choose to cycle to the charming town of Szentendre with its Mediterranean atmosphere and lively art scene.
 You will get a very close experience of Hungarian culture at an evening show with traditional music and dances (optional).

 Day 5: Danube Bend – Esztergom (27 miles/43 km)

 Situated in the middle of the Danube river the idyllic isle of Szentendre exudes silent Puszta romance.
 History, folklore, and the Hungarian way of life will accompany you on your way to Esztergom where the gorgeous basilica, Hungary’s largest Catholic Church, impresses all who visit.

 Day 6: Rest day in Vienna

 Discover Vienna's most beautiful attractions.
 During a city tour by bike or bus (optional) you will experience Vienna's most famous examples of architecture: the imperial Hofburg, St. Stephens Cathedral, the gorgeous "Ring"-boulevard and the State Opera House, the Burgtheater and town hall, as well as the colorful "Hunderwasserhaus."
-Take time to relax in one or more of Vienna's famous cafes while the evening ends impressively at a classical concert (optional) in the imperial palace Schönbrunn.
+Take time to relax in one or more of Vienna's famous cafes while the evening ends impressively at a classical concert (optional) at the famous Viennese Palace.